-Exco's financial position and liquidity remains strong.
 The Company's conservative financial policies have served it well throughout the years and has allowed it to take advantage of acquisition opportunities and further organic growth investments as circumstances permit.

-Exco's net cash position was \$18.6 million at September 30, 2021 compared to net cash of \$26.6 million as at September 30, 2020, representing a reduction of \$8.0 million.
-The Company generated strong Free Cash Flow of \$37.3 million and paid dividends of \$15.5 million.
-Fiscal 2021 Growth capital expenditures of \$28.4 million increased \$20.6 million from \$7.8 million in the prior year thereby reducing net cash at year end.
+Exco's net debt was \$90.3 million at September 30, 2022 compared to net cash of \$18.6 million as at September 30, 2021, representing a change of \$108.9 million.
+The Company generated Free Cash Flow of \$7.4 million and paid dividends of \$16.2 million, repurchased shares for \$3.4 million, acquired Halex for \$57.6 million and had Growth capital expenditures of \$39.9 million (an increase of \$11.5 million from the prior year).
+As a result, the Company accessed its committed credit facility for \$95 million.

-In addition to its cash balances of \$24.1 million, Exco retains access to its \$50.0 million committed credit facility, which matures February 2023.
+As at September 30, 2022, Exco retained access to \$20.0 million of its \$127 million committed banking facilities.
 Pursuant to the terms of the credit facility, Exco is required to maintain compliance with certain financial covenants.
-The Company was in compliance with these covenants as of September 30, 2021.
+The Company was in compliance with these covenants as of September 30, 2022.
+Effective November 7, 2022, the Company increased its credit facilities by \$25 million to \$152 million with no changes to the terms.